staltz/manyverse/docs/getting-started.md

 ##### Starting the app

 If everything went well you can try `npm run desktop`.
 It will use [prebuilt Electron binary][npm-electron].
+It's worth noting this will share a database with any official builds of ManyVerse you may have on your system.

 If your system is not [officially supported][electron-supported-platforms] you can install Electron using your distribution's preferred method (make sure to get a version that is compatible with app's dependency) and launch it yourself:

 ```
-$ cd desktop/nodejs-project/
+$ cd desktop
 $ npm ls electron
-backend@0.0.0 ~/manyverse/desktop/nodejs-project
+backend@0.0.0 ~/manyverse/desktop
-└── electron@10.3.1
+└── electron@15.2.0
-$ electron --version
+$ npx electron --version
-v10.4.7
+v15.2.0
-$ electron .
+$ npx electron .
 ```

 [electron-supported-platforms]: https://www.electronjs.org/docs/tutorial/support#supported-platforms